-Applicants seeking degrees, diplomas or credit certificates must provide evidence of readiness for college level courses.
-A variety of means are accepted including Accuplacer SAT, AP, TOEFL, IELTS, CLEP or DANTES scores; transfer of college credit for required courses, in reading, writing and mathematics; or possession of an associate or higher degree.
-Placement cut-off scores are available from the Campus Admissions Office.
+Applicants seeking degrees, diplomas, or credit certificates must provide evidence of readiness for college-level courses.
+A variety of means are accepted including high school cumulative GPA, standardized tests, previous college-level coursework in English and mathematics, transfer credit, other credit for prior learning for required courses in English and mathematics, or possession of an associate or higher degree.